-- Both the property index crime and the violent index crime rates decreased from 1994 to 2014. - The magnitude of the decrease in the violent index crime rate was slightly larger than that for the property index crime rate from 1994 to 2014. - The drug arrest rate also declined from 2001 to about 2008, after which it has remained relatively stable. - Property index crimes accounted for the largest percentage of crimes reported to the State Police Uniform Crime Reporting program in 2014.
+- From 1994 to 2014, both the property index crime and violent crime rates decreased.
+Although both rates decreased, the magnitude of the decrease in the property index crime rate was much greater. - The drug arrest rate for Peoria County followed a different pattern than the property index and violent index crime rates.
+That rate rose and fell dramatically in the mid 2000s, but has since stabilized. - Like most other counties with comparable residential populations, property index crimes accounted for the largest percentage of 2014 crimes reported to the State Police Uniform Crime Reporting program.